 But how do you ensure your published works properly declare your rights?

 Luckily, it’s pretty easy to add the notification to your book.
 It can be as simple as this:

 Copyright Notice: by John Doe.
 All rights reserved.

 The above information forms this copyright notice: © 2020 by John Doe.
 All rights reserved.

-Just update the name, year, and add any supplemental information (such as ISBN, location of first publication, etc) to create a copyright page.
+Just update the name, and year, and add any supplemental information (such as ISBN, location of first publication, etc) to create a copyright page.
 I suggest placing this page near the front of your book.
-In most cases, you’ll find the copyright page after the full-title.
+In most cases, you’ll find the copyright page after the full title.

 If you’re interested in going more in-depth with your copyright, you should visit the US Copyright website’s registration page.
 That’s the best place to get started on the process, learn about listing your book in the Library of Congress, and more.